1codingguy/fcc-frontend-projects/drum-machine/README.md

    - The original app UI is responsive.
 But I failed to notice it until I was almost finished with the app.

-2. Improve the look of volume slide bar.
+2. Improve the look of the volume slide bar.
    - The volume slide bar has a white padding if opened with Firefox (shown in the picture below), but not with Chrome and Edge.
 The original app has the same problem.
-(Note: IE fails to load both original app and my clone completely.)
+(Note: IE fails to load both the original app and my clone completely.)

 ![volume-firefox](./screenshots/volume-firefox.png)